kartik-neal/Project-Santa-Cruz-Preview/tools/Manufacturing-Provisioning-Tool-Sample-Script/README.md

 | 1.0.201112.1001 | November 13.
 2020 | (Open source version)<br>-Rename WifiDPP_PSK to Wifi-SoftAP_PSK. |

 ## Introduction
-**Manufacturing Provisioning Tool Sample Script for Santa Cruz devices** is a Linux shell script for Santa Cruz device manufacturers to <ins>capture the device identities or hardware keys in the manufacturing line</ins>.
+**Manufacturing Provisioning Tool Sample Script for Santa Cruz devices** is a Linux shell script for Santa Cruz device manufacturers to <ins>run on the device and capture its device identities or hardware keys in the manufacturing line</ins>.
 The tool will generate a “device record” with those hardware identities, output it directly or save to a JSON file.
 The “device record” can then be used in post manufacturing process to provision each device to Azure as well as enabling Wi-Fi Zero Touch Provisioning scenario.
 However, **this tool only covers “collecting” the information for provisioning and does not handle the actual enrollment process to Azure**.

 ## Hardware requirement and Prerequisite